yconst/burro/README.md

 ### Requirements

+Using Burro you can build either a RC-style Ackermann steering car, or a Differential steering car (like a three-wheel robot).
+Depending on your hardware Burro will automatically select and setup the right kind of vehicle.

 #### Hardware

+##### RC-Style Ackermann Steering car
 - 1/10 or 1/16 RC car with PWM connections for throttle and steering
 - Raspberry Pi 2 or 3
 - An SD card with at least 16Gb capacity